SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 IAS Admin UI:

-1. Open menu item *User Management* and add the users who shall have access to the BTP application.
+1. Open menu item *User Management* under *Users & Authorizations* and add the users who shall have access to the BTP application.
 Enter user details like name and e-mail and take into account that the e-mail is used as identifying attribute (use the same e-mail address in all related systems incl.
 IAS, ERP system, ...).

-2. Open menu item *User Groups* and add user groups that represent typical user roles and enter a unique (technical) *Name* and a meaningful *Display Name*, for example:
+2. Open menu item *User Groups* under *Users & Authorizations* and add user groups that represent typical user roles and enter a unique (technical) *Name* and a meaningful *Display Name*, for example:

     | Name:                      | Display name:              |
     | :------------------------- | :------------------------- |
     | AuthorReadingManager       | Author Reading Manager     |
     | Admin                      | Administrator              |
+   > Note: add *users* to the user group by clicking on *Add* button and select the user from the list of users and click on *Save*.

-3. Open menu item *Applications*, open the application referring to the BTP consumer subaccount, and navigate to *Assertion Attributes*.
+3. Open menu item *Applications* under *Applications & Resources*, open the application referring to the BTP consumer subaccount, and navigate to *Assertion Attributes*.
 Check if the *User Attribute* "Groups" is already mapped to the *Assertion Attribute* "Groups".
 If not, then add the attribute mapping.

 BTP consumer subaccount: